What this article covers:

 Tags and labels are an important element of the project management tools we sync so we ought to sync them from the beginning.

-When you create a sync between two tools we support, labels and tags sync automatically by default if Unito's auto-mapping technology finds them in both tools.
+When you create a flow between two tools we support, labels and tags sync automatically by default if Unito's auto-mapping technology finds them in both tools.

 Let's say you have a "bug" label in GitHub and a "bug" tag in Asana.
-Unito will map them right out of the box so any task or issue syncing between both tools will keep the tag/label attached to it.
+Unito will map them right out of the box so any work item syncing between both tools will keep the tag/label attached to it.

 How to customize how labels and tags sync

-Find your tag/label mapping in your sync settings, under the "Map Fields" tab, and expand it by clicking the gear icon to the right:
+Find your tag/label mapping in your flow settings, under the "Map Fields" tab, and expand it by clicking the gear icon to the right:

 Label and tag syncing with Wrike

-Wrike does not have labels, but don't hesitate to map your other project tags/labels in the Wrike task description footer so you don't miss any data.
+Wrike does not have labels, but don't hesitate to map your other tags/labels to the Wrike task description footer so you don't miss any data.

-You can also filter your tasks or issues you want to sync thanks to their labels or tags, read this guide for more information.
+You can also use rules to filter work items by labels or tags.
+Read this guide for more information.

 Label syncing in Jira